spree/spree/guides/src/content/developer/customization/authentication.md

 order: 8
 ---

-## Overview

 This guide covers using a custom authentication setup with Spree, such as one provided by your own application.
 This is ideal in situations where you want to handle the sign-in or sign-up flow of your application uniquely, outside the realms of what would be possible with Spree.
-After reading this guide, you will be familiar with:

--   Setting up Spree to work with your custom authentication
+After reading this guide, you will be familiar with **setting up Spree to work with your custom authentication**.

-### The User Model
+## The User Model

 This guide assumes that you have a pre-existing model inside your application that represents the users of your application already.
 This